equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

      ```sh
      metal ip request --facility da11 --type public_ipv4 --quantity 16
      ```
+     (IP reservations should be created within the Metro, facility is used as a workaround for now) This pool will be referred to as `${pool}` in later steps with pseudo-code to refer to specific addresses within the pool.
 5. Create a Metal Gateway: (TODO: <https://github.com/equinix/metal-cli/issues/205>) (Using the UI: use selected Metro, VLAN, and Public IP Reservation)
 6. Create worker nodes eksa-node01 - ekasa-node-005 with Custom IPXE <http://{eks-a-public-address>}